This is a Phase 1b/2, open-label, multicenter study of DSP-7888 Dosing Emulsion in

 mg/day prednisone or equivalent for at least 2 weeks prior to the first dose of study

-7. Patients who have an active autoimmune disease requiring immunosuppression with the
+7. Patients who have an active autoimmune disease requiring immunosuppression > 10 mg/day

 a.
-Subjects with controlled hyperthyroidism must be negative for thyroglobulin and
+Patients with controlled hyperthyroidism must be negative for thyroglobulin and

 thyroid peroxidase antibodies and thyroid stimulating immunoglobulin prior to study

-9. Known hypersensitivity to a component of protocol therapy.
+9. Known hypersensitivity to a component of protocol therapy:

-1. Subjects with known hypersensitivity to any of the components of DSP-7888 Dosing
+1. Patients with known hypersensitivity to any of the components of DSP-7888 Dosing

-2. Subjects with known hypersensitivity to Nivolumab or Atezolizumab are excluded
+2. Patients with known hypersensitivity to nivolumab or pembrolizumab are excluded

 from receiving combination therapy that includes the agent to which they are